ZhangAoCanada/Camera-Undistortion/README.md

 ```

 ### Optional varifying step
-After first time running it,go to the directory "calibration_para_saved" to find out the cameraMatrix and distCoeffs have been written in "libration_para.yml".
+After first time running it,go to the directory "calibration_para_saved" to find out whether the cameraMatrix and distCoeffs have been written in "libration_para.yml".